More About Setting up Your Weather Station

 - there are often plants round a pool, not short grass

 - put the weather station in the middle of the grassy space.
+Place the rain gauge in the middle of a clear space.

 - too close to the tree - it will be too shaded